SuperOfficeDocs/superoffice-docs/docs/license/expander-services/subscription.md

 ## What is the cost of Expander Services?

-The rates for the [Expander Services][] subscription license are as follows:
+The rates for the [Expander Services][1] subscription license are as follows:

 | Currency | € | £ | NOK | SEK | DKK | CHF |
 |----------|---|---|---|---|---|---|